How to use a to-do journal to stay organized and reduce the mental clutter.

 There is a to-do section down the side, and since my planner is always with me, but my to-do journal is not, I add things there that I transfer over to the to-do journal each night.

 Sometimes I put the Really Important Must Do Now Or Else action items in the spaces along the top.
-Like registering Sophia for Girl Scouts.
+Like registering my daughter for Girl Scouts.
 Mostly I just use those spaces for writing down quotes I like or thoughts I have.

 I’m still working on it, obviously.
 This is why I force myself to look at the planner often!